drinkbird/drinkbird.github.io/_posts/blog/2017-01-22-which-technology-to-pickup-next.md

 Microservices is an emerging paradigm of software modularization.
 In summary, microservices are the result of applying the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) at a service level.

-Instead of developing and deploying an application as a single piece (referred to as *a monolith* in bibliography), we build it as a number of feature-focused services that communicate over a network, and there are numerous benefits associated with this approach.
+Instead of developing and deploying an application as a single piece (referred to as *a monolith* in bibliography), we build it as a number of feature-focused services that communicate over a network.
+There are numerous benefits associated with this approach.

 Each microservice has its own data storage, can be deployed / upgraded / replaced / scaled independently from the rest, and and can also be implemented in different technologies (platforms / programming languages) from the rest.
 These small pieces of functionality end up formulating the end application.